Salfit: Jordanian occupation

+Israeli rule

-By 1989 Salfit was still a communist stronghold.
-Between the Israeli occupation that began in 1967 following the Six-Day War and the First Intifada, the Palestinian uprising that began in 1987, a relatively large number of the town's residents, about 600 out of a population of 4,500, worked labor jobs in Israel proper and in the adjacent Israeli settlement of Ariel.
-In Salfit there was a higher proportion of laborers who worked in Israeli establishments, compared to other Palestinian towns, because of the proximity to nearby settlements and the border with Israel as well as the significantly higher wages earned.
+Salfit came under Israeli control after the 1967 Six-Day War.
+Between the 1960s and the late 1980s, Salfit's urban growth had mostly occurred eastward from the old town, which still served as a nucleus of activity in the city and the stone villas of the Zir and 'Afana clans still remain.
+A relatively large number of the town's residents, about 600 out of a population of 4500, worked labor jobs in Israel, and in the adjacent city of Ariel.
+The proximity to nearby settlements and the Israeli border, as well as the significantly higher wages, contributed to this greater proportion than other towns.Salfit remained a communist stronghold in 1989.

-However, at the beginning of the First Intifada, nearly all workers boycotted their jobs in Israel and the following year, when many Palestinians ended their boycott, around half of the workers of Salfit refused to return to their jobs.
-Consequently, according to historian Glenn E. Robinson, between 1987–1989, a "virtual green revolution" took hold in the town as a result of the enthusiasm generated by the "back-to-the-land movement," agricultural expertise and the increase in additional workers.
+At the beginning of the first Intifada, nearly all workers boycotted their jobs in Israel and the following year, when many Palestinians ended their boycott, around half of the workers of Salfit refused to return to their jobs.
+Consequently, according to historian Glenn E. Robinson, between 1987 and 1989, a "virtual green revolution" took hold in the town as a result of the enthusiasm generated by the "back-to-the-land movement," agricultural expertise and the increase in additional workers.
 While prior to the uprising Salfit's residents acquired the bulk of their produce from the Nablus region and Israel, during the revolt the town became self-sufficient in both tomatoes, which were not grown at all previously, and cucumbers.
 Other agricultural products such as potatoes, eggplants, peppers, cauliflower and beans were grown in greenhouses while those that were not grown were supplied by other Palestinian farmers.
 Unlike in previous years, Salfit had supplied Nablus with vegetables while that city was under Israeli curfew.
 Part of this upsurge in agricultural activity was the cultivation of about 100 dunams of relatively isolated lands.
-In response to Salfit's agricultural initiative, Israel halved the town's water supply in 1989.

-As a result of an Israeli military measure that closed all schools in the West Bank on 3 February 1988 for the stated purpose that they served to organize violence, a number of "popular education committees" were established.
+An Israeli military measure closed all schools in the West Bank on 3 February 1988, stating that they served to organize violence.
+This led to a number of "popular education committees" being established.
 These committees held classes in lieu of the closed-down schools.
 Families affiliated with the conservative Hamas movement sent their children to the mosque-based class while those leaned towards communism and secularism sent their children to a local union building.
 Classes held in the mosque were considered to particularly progressive because of gender integration.

-Between the 1960s and the late 1980s, Salfit's urban growth had mostly occurred eastward from the old town.
-The old town still served as a nucleus of activity in Salfit and the stone villas of the Zir and 'Afana clans still remain.

-In 1993, the military wing of Hamas claimed it launched its first suicide operation in Salfit.
-In 1995 the Palestinian National Authority (PNA), which now administered the town, created the district of Salfit gained the status of governorate.
+The military wing of Hamas claimed it launched its first suicide attack from Salfit in 1993.
+The Palestinian National Authority (PNA), which began to administer the town, created the governorate of Salfit with the city as its capital in 1995.
 Under the Oslo Accords, the city has been placed under Palestinian civil control, what is known as Area A.